Do you have $1,000 in total cash, or do you have $1,000 ready to invest?

 Ready to start investing in the stock market?
 The U.S. stock market has averaged a little more than 10% per year for the last 100 years.

-In my opinion, ETFs are the best way to invest 1000.
+In my opinion, ETFs are one of the best investments if you have $1,000.

-An ETF (exchange-traded fund) is a basket of stocks, bonds, or other assets that trades on a stock exchange like a regular stock.
+An ETF (exchange traded fund) is a basket of stocks, bonds, or other assets that trades on a stock exchange like a regular stock.
+Adding a few ETFs is a relatively easy way to create a more diverse portfolio.

 For example, the $SPY ETF tracks the S&P 500, 500 of the largest companies in the United States.
 Instead of buying all 500 stocks individually, you can buy the $SPY ETF and have exposure to all of the companies with a single investment.
 What is SPY offers a complete overview of this particular ETF.

-ETFs are a great way to diversify your portfolio for an extremely low cost.
+ETFs are a great way to diversify your investment portfolio for an extremely low cost.

 There are thousands of ETFs to choose from, but I usually recommend choosing one that tracks a benchmark such as the U.S. stock market.
 A great option is Vanguard’s Total Stock Market Index ($VTI).